FreeTrav/psPILOT/psPILOT.md

 ### A: Permanent Differences

-Numbers in brackets represent sections of the standard from which PSPILOT differs.
+Numbers in brackets represent sections of the standard from which psPILOT differs.

 1. Only the short-form commands (`T`, `A`, `M`, etc.) are accepted; the full keywords (`Type`, `Accept`, `Match`, etc.) cannot be used.
 [2.2, 2.3]
-2. The `G` (`Graphic`) Core statement simply prints a message `PSPILOT does not support graphics`, but does not throw an error.
+2. The `G` (`Graphic`) Core statement simply prints a message `psPILOT does not support graphics`, but does not throw an error.
 [2.2, 2.3]
 3. Variables must use the type-indicator as the lead character; strings must be `$name`, numbers must be `#name`.
 [3.1, 3.2]
 4. The system variables `%expression`, `%term`, `%factor`, `%nextstmt`, `%maxuses`, `%return*`, `%relation`, and `%text` are not supported.
 [2.3]
 5. The standard states that early (pre-Standard) implementations of the `C` (`Compute`) statement 'dropped' into the host language (most PILOT interpreters were not in machine-native code, but ran 'on top' of other languages like BASIC) to evaluate the expression, and implies that the conformant interpreter should parse the expression and evaluate it directly, using conventions similar to those of BASIC. psPILOT returns to the original design, and internally converts the BASIC-convention expressions into PowerShell conventions, and then asks PowerShell to evaluate them.
 This is the reason that the system variables `%expression`, `%term`, and `%factor`, mentioned in 4. above, are not available.